 5

-Keep an incident register recording any patron injuries, altercations, refusals of service, or property damage - even minor incidents.
-Detailed, contemporaneous records are invaluable if a claim is made weeks or months after an incident.
+Keep an incident register documenting any patron injuries, altercations, refusals of service, or property damage - including seemingly minor events.
+Detailed, contemporaneous records are invaluable evidence if a claim is lodged weeks or months after an incident.

 6